Rinku Singh (baseball): Professional wrestling career

 On 14 January 2018, Singh signed a contract with American professional wrestling promotion WWE.
 On 25 March 2020 episode of NXT, Singh, Saurav Gurjar, and manager Malcolm Bivens made their televised debut, attacking NXT Tag Team Champion Matt Riddle.
 The following week, Bivens introduced them as Rinku and Saurav, while revealing their team name to be Indus Sher (meaning Indian Tigers).
 On 8 April episode of NXT, Indus Sher defeated Ever-Rise in their debut match.
 Indus Sher vanished from television after June.
 At Superstar Spectacle on 22 January 2021, Rinku and Saurav resurfaced and teamed with Drew McIntyre in a six-man tag-team match to defeat Jinder Mahal and The Bollywood Boyz.

 On 10 May episode of Raw, Singh, with the new ring name Veer, along with Shanky, would align themselves with Jinder Mahal.
 During the 2021 Draft, Mahal and Shanky were drafted to the SmackDown brand while Veer remained on the Raw brand, ending their alliance.
 Now a singles wrestler, Veer's ring name was tweaked to Veer Mahaan.
 After months of vignettes hyping his debut, Mahaan finally returned to television on 4 April 2022 episode of Raw, attacking Rey and Dominik Mysterio.
 Mahaan would go on to defeat the Mysterios in separate matches.
 On the 4 October episode of NXT, Mahaan returned to the developmental brand, teasing a reunion with his former tag team partner Saurav, now known as Sanga.
 Mahaan returned to the main roster as he and Indus Sher were drafted to the Raw brand in the 2023 WWE Draft.
 On 18 March 2024 episode of Raw, he and Sanga were defeated by Awesome Truth for a spot in the six-pack ladder match for the Undisputed WWE Tag Team Championship at WrestleMania XL.
 On the 5 April 2024 episode of Smackdown, he appeared in the André the Giant Memorial Battle Royal, where he was eliminated by the Creed Brothers.
 On 20 April 2024, Mahaan announced that he had been released by WWE, along with the rest of Indus Sher.

 Film

 Singh and Patel's story is the basis for the Walt Disney Pictures sports film Million Dollar Arm, in which Singh was portrayed by Suraj Sharma.
 In 2009, Columbia Pictures purchased the screen rights to the story of Singh and Patel.
 The project stalled and eventually producers Joe Roth and Mark Ciardi set the film up at Walt Disney Pictures.
 Upon acquiring Million Dollar Arm, Disney hired Tom McCarthy to write the film.
 Jon Hamm played J. B. Bernstein.

 Personal life

 In 2012, Singh became a vegetarian after he witnessed several men in Bhadohi chasing a chicken in order to kill it.
 During his baseball career, he said that he recited the Hindu devotional hymn Hanuman Chalisa and listened to the Eminem song "Not Afraid" before pitching.

+Following his WWE release, Singh became a sannyasi, a renunciate Hindu monk.